kstenerud/bonjson/bonjson.md

 String Encoding
 ---------------

 Strings are sequences of UTF-8 characters delimited on both ends by the byte `0xff`.
-Since `0xff` is never a valid byte within a UTF-8 sequence (and never will be until we surpass 68 _billion_ codepoints), there is technically no need to interpret the UTF-8 characters themselves at the early decoding stage while scanning for the end of the string (A C/C++ implementation could use `memccpy()`, for example).

 Strings **MUST** be encoded in UTF-8.
 BONJSON supports the same UTF-8 codepoints as [JSON](#json-standards) does, but does not implement escape sequences (which are unnecessary in a binary format).

+**Discussion**: Since the delimiter `0xff` is never a valid byte within a UTF-8 sequence (and never will be until we surpass 68 _billion_ codepoints), there is technically no need to interpret the UTF-8 characters themselves in the early decoding stage while scanning for the end of the string.
+A C/C++ implementation for example could use [`memccpy()`](https://www.man7.org/linux/man-pages/man3/memccpy.3.html), or it could overwrite the closing `0xff` delimiter with `0x00` to make a zero-copy null-terminated string using the original document buffer as a backing store.

 **Example**: